Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Depending on how much you would like to make:

 You will need a clean canning jar and a lid that will fit tightly.
-Make sure the jar is dry.
+Make sure the jar is dry and make sure the lid fits tight.
+You don’t want any of your honey leaking out as you make it.

-Put the lid on your jar on tight.
+Put the lid on your jar tight.
 Now flip your jar over.
 Your purpose is to infuse the flavors and juices of the raspberries into the honey.
-Place your jar on the counter and get your exercise.
-Every time you walk past it just flip it over.
+Leave your jar on the cupboard where you can see it and remember to flip it over.
+I try to flip it 6 or 7 times a day the first week.

 I love to watch the berries float up and down.
-Leave your berries in the honey for 3 weeks.
+Let the berries infuse into the honey for at least 3 weeks.
+You need to continue flipping the jar until you strain the berries off of the honey.

 After three weeks: Take a piece of cheesecloth or a wire strainer and strain the berries from the honey.
 You can put the berries on something like ice cream, pancakes, or maybe inside of a crepe.